SwamyDev/swamydev.github.io/_posts/2019-08-31-reinforce-algorithm.md

 [^states]: There is an essential distinction between the two, but we don't worry about that in this post

 ### Incorporating the reward signal
-After all, our goal is that our action selects actions in a way, so it gathers the highest possible reward within the constraints of its environment.
-Because we are usually dealing with a stochastic decision process (the policy) and a stochastic MDP, we want the highest possible **expected** reward.
+After all, our goal is that our agent selects actions in a way, so it gathers the highest possible reward within the constraints of its environment.
+Because we are usually dealing with a stochastic decision process (the policy) and a stochastic MDP, we want the highest possible **expected reward**.
 So we are back to statistics again.
-Recall that for the discrete case, the expected value is the sum of all values weighted by their probability occurring.
+Recall that for the discrete case, the expected value is the sum of all values weighted by their probability.
 Our policy function defines the probability of the agent selecting an action within a particular state.
-The environment then rewards or punishes our agent with a certain reward signal when interacting with it.
+The environment then rewards or punishes our agent with reward signals when entering states as a result of its actions.
 Taking those two pieces of information, we can write our expected rewards in terms of the policy of the agent:

 $$E(X) = \sum_{i}^{n}\pi_\theta(a_i|s_i)*r_i$$

 Here $$r_i$$ is the reward signal received for the action $$a_i$$ at state $$s_i$$.
 {: .notice--info}

-Unfortunately, we usually do not know, or the environment doesn't give us the specific reward signal for each action in each state.
+Unfortunately, we usually do not know, or the environment doesn't give us the specific reward signal for each action-state transition.
 In practice, we usually have to work with estimates.
-There are many different strategies of selecting a good approximation for the reward signal, like for instance the Advantage function, Q-Values, Average Returns[^returns] and many more.
+There are many different strategies of selecting a good approximation for the reward signal, like for instance, the Advantage function, Q-Values, Average Returns[^returns] and many more.
 However, I save explaining these for a different post.
 For now, it suffices to say that there is some return value, which is high if we entered a beneficial state and low if it is a harmful one.

 $$E(X) = \sum_{i}^{n}\pi_\theta(a_i|s_i)*R_i$$

-Where $$R_i$$ is some retrun value indicating good or bad action selection {: .notice--info}
+Where $$R_i$$ is some return value indicating good or bad action selection {: .notice--info}

 [^returns]: [This excellent article](https://towardsdatascience.com/an-intuitive-explanation-of-policy-gradient-part-1-reinforce-aa4392cbfd3c) by Adrien Lucas Ecoffet does a great job in explaining REINFORCE and also the different return values.